What are the primary emerging climate technologies C2G focuses on?

-In order to catalyze the creation of effective governance for Solar Radiation Modification and large-scale Carbon Dioxide Removal, following wide-ranging discussions with experts in governance and geoengineering from across the world, C2G2 established three priorities:
+In order to catalyze the creation of effective governance for Solar Radiation Modification and large-scale Carbon Dioxide Removal, following wide-ranging discussions with experts in governance and geoengineering from across the world, C2G established three priorities:

-Until recently, the debate around large-scale Carbon Dioxide Removal and Solar Radiation Modification was mostly limited to scientific circles.
-This is changing, but not fast enough.
+Until recently, the debate around large-scale Carbon Dioxide Removal and Solar Radiation Modification approaches was mostly limited to scientific circles.
+This is changing, but still not fast enough.
 Policy makers and civic representatives worldwide need to get more involved.

 - Civil society organisations (CSOs), including environmental groups.
 Following the IPCC Special Report on Global Warming of 1.5°C, a growing number of CSOs are addressing the potential risks and benefits of large-scale carbon dioxide removal, including how to govern it.
 There has been more reluctance, however, to initiate debate on solar radiation modification.
 If CSOs want to ensure their voices are heard, it makes sense to get involved earlier rather than later in policy discussions, before others have framed the debate.

-Is geoengineering the same as weather modification?
+Are emerging climate technologies the same as weather modification?